 La Campechada brings together artists, performers, musicians, actors, puppeteers, and others with the aim of educating the public about Puerto Rican art and culture.
 Every year the festival is dedicated to a prominent Puerto Rican artist and that becomes the inspiration for many of the new works presented during the festivities.
 There is an Artisan Fair, a Book Fair, an Art Fair, guided walks, conferences, workshops, live drawing, theatrical performances, and more.
 The city hosting the event changes each year and in 2019 La Campechada will be held in Ponce.

 Festival de la Piña Paradisíaca

-May or June – La Parguera, Lajas
+June 7th to 9th – La Parguera, Lajas

 The Pineapple Festival is celebrated every year in La Parguera, an oceanfront community in the southern town of Lajas.
 The festival features vendors selling locally grown pineapples and dozens of local agricultural products and fried foods while local bands liven up the evening.
 La Parguera is packed with restaurants and bars as well as small hotels, charter boat rentals, and even a bioluminescent bay.
 During the celebration there is a 5K race with an impressive view of the marina and mangrove coves that make La Parguera a favorite getaway for both locals and tourists.

 Saint John's Eve, locally known as Noche de San Juan, is an unofficial celebration in the capital of Puerto Rico that celebrates the nativity of Saint John the Baptist.
 Hundreds of people crowd the beaches so that at midnight they can jump backwards into the ocean seven times for good luck.
 Some hotels and bars also throw parties in honor of Noche de San Juan.